Ishan-002/WebSec-Assignment/README.md

 https://2019shell1.picoctf.com/problem/12255/

 This problem is same as problem-1.
 Here the similar procedure is to be repeated, the only difference being, picobrowser to be written instead of SDSLabs.
+FLAG: picoCTF{p1c0_s3cr3t_ag3nt_bbe8a517}